Skip to main content

 1. Open a project of your choice.

-2. Import the Playable Plugin plugin.
+2. Import the Playworks Plugin plugin.

 3. Create or open existing scene.